-In 2000, Mr. Neer began at Central Michigan University (CMU) studying Composition, Trumpet and Music Theatre Performance.
-In his time at CMU, he had the privilege of studying with Dr. Eric Hoy Tucker (voice), Dr. Timothy Caldwell (voice), and Dr. Dennis Horton (trumpet).
-Though his main focus was on performance and singing, he composed throughout his undergraduate work.
-In addition to his private instrument instructors, Mr. Neer was privileged to work with composers Scott R. Harding, Jose-Luis Maurtua, and David R. Gillingham.
+Mr. Neer’s undergraduate work consisted of studies in Composition, Trumpet and Music Theatre Performance at Central Michigan University (CMU).
+In his time at CMU, he had the privilege of working with Dr. Eric Hoy Tucker (voice), Dr. Timothy Caldwell (voice), and Dr. Dennis Horton (trumpet).
+Though his main focus was on performance and singing, his true passion was composition.
+In addition to his private instrument instructors, Mr. Neer was honored to work with composers Scott R. Harding, Jose-Luis Maurtua and David R. Gillingham.

-As a composer, Mr. Neer began with a great undertaking writing a spectacle in honour of those lost in the United States Civil War The Battle Grounds for Symphonic Wind Ensemble.
-He has since composed original underscores for several theatrical productions including Moliere’s Tartuffe and sought out collaborations on a short ballet A Mother’s Love.
+Andrew often sees things on a grand scale and that shone through in his first compositional undertaking writing a spectacle in honor of those lost in the United States Civil War The Battle Grounds for Symphonic Wind Ensemble.
+This project led to cross-departmental projects as he composed original underscores for several theatrical productions including Moliere’s Tartuffe and collaborations on a short ballet A Mother’s Love.
 He was honored to write music for critically acclaimed performers Dr. Eric Hoy Tucker (Southern Salute) and Dr. Alexandra Mascolo-David.
-In addition, he has been honoured to compose music for several short films that have toured the independent film competitions.
+In addition, he has composed music for several short films that have toured independent film competitions.

-In 2008, Mr. Neer began coursework for a Master of Music (MM) in Composition/Theory at Wayne State University in Detroit MI.
+Shortly following graduation from CMU, Mr. Neer began coursework for a Master of Music (MM) in Composition/Theory at Wayne State University in Detroit MI.
 While attending Wayne, he had the pleasure of working under the composition instruction of Dr. James Hartway.
 In his work with Dr. Hartway, he refined his technique and built upon his “American” sound mixing atonality, serialism, and tonal music.
 He composed several works for voice, including the song cycle The Village as well as works for chamber and symphonic orchestra.
 While writing his thesis work for orchestra, Remember Us, he fostered a new found passion for conducting.
 Upon completion of his Composition degree, he immediately began pursuit of a second MM in Conducting.
-In early 2016, he embarked on an international conducting career, appearing with orchestras in Romania and Bulgaria.
-Later that year, he won the post of Music Director at Redford Civic Symphony Orchestra.
-Here, he quickly expanded the size of the orchestra to allow them to perform works and programs at a level not yet attained.
-Since, he continues to work diligently to expand his experience and inspiration.
+In his second MM, Mr. Neer studied conducting with Douglas Bianchi (wind ensemble) and Norah Duncan IV (choral).

+He continues to work diligently to expand his experience and inspiration.
 Believing that music is the cornerstone in building community, he assembled a 60 member professional orchestra in Metro-Detroit MI to raise funds for the Hurricane Relief Fund in fall of 2017, raising just over $14,500 for the cause.
-This performance led to his appointment as Music Director of the Birmingham Bloomfield Symphony Orchestra (MI), now called Orchestra Sono.
-In 2018, he earned to position of Artistic Director / Conductor of Oakland Choral Society.
-He is greatly honored to lead these fine organizations and greatly appreciates the trust they have bestowed upon him.
+This performance led to his appointment as Music Director of the Birmingham Bloomfield Symphony Orchestra (MI), now Orchestra Sono.
+In 2018, he was awarded the position of Artistic Director / Conductor of Oakland Choral Society, a semi-professional orchestral chorus in Auburn Hills MI.
+He is greatly honored to lead these fine organizations.

-He has studied privately with orchestral conductor and mentor Kenneth Kiesler, in addition to Douglas Bianchi (wind ensemble), and choral conducting with Dr. Norah Duncan IV.
-Fall of 2020 marks the star of the next chapter for Mr. Neer as he will attend the world renown University of Michigan to earn a Doctorate of Musical Arts in Orchestral Conducting.
-In his spare time, he loves to cook and spend time with his wife, Mary Lynn and their dogs.
+Fall of 2020 marked the next chapter for Mr. Neer as he began studies at the world renown University of Michigan to earn a Doctorate of Musical Arts in Orchestral Conducting.
+He has been honored to premiere works by up and coming composers, and conduct Campus Orchestras as navigated COVID-19.
+In his spare time, he cherishes spending time and cooking for/with his wife, Mary Lynn, and their dogs.